mysensors/NodeManager/README.md

 	// [40] if set save the sleep settings in memory, also when changed remotely (default: false) void setSaveSleepSettings(bool value);
 #endif
-	// return vcc in V
-	float getVcc();
-#if NODEMANAGER_INTERRUPTS == ON
-	// setup the configured interrupt pins
-	void setupInterrupts();
-	// return the pin from which the last interrupt came int getLastInterruptPin();
-	// return the value of the pin from which the last interrupt came int getLastInterruptValue();
-#endif
-    // [36] set the default interval in minutes all the sensors will report their measures.
-If the same function is called on a specific sensor, this will not change the previously set value.
-On sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalSeconds(int value);
-	int getReportIntervalSeconds();
-    // [37] set the default interval in minutes all the sensors will report their measures.
-If the same function is called on a specific sensor, this will not change the previously set value.
-On sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalMinutes(int value);
-    // [38] set the default interval in minutes all the sensors will report their measures.
-If the same function is called on a specific sensor, this will not change the previously set value.
-On sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalHours(int value);
-    // [39] set the default interval in minutes all the sensors will report their measures.
-If the same function is called on a specific sensor, this will not change the previously set value.
-On sleeping sensors, the elapsed time can be evaluated only upon wake up (default: 10 minutes) void setReportIntervalDays(int value);
-	// [30] if set and when the board is battery powered, sleep() is always called instead of wait() (default: true) void setSleepOrWait(bool value);
-	// sleep if the node is a battery powered or wait if it is not for the given number of milliseconds void sleepOrWait(long value);
-	// [31] set which pin is connected to RST of the board to reboot the board when requested.
-If not set the software reboot is used instead (default: -1) void setRebootPin(int value);
-	// [32] turn the ADC off so to save 0.2 mA void setADCOff();
 #if NODEMANAGER_TIME == ON
 	// [41] synchronize the local time with the controller void syncTime();